 In this article, we will focus on two forms of cyber-attacks that hackers commonly use to exploit their targets; phishing and ransomware.

-Phishing and ransomware have become the worst security nightmare for many businesses today.
+Phishing and ransomware has become the worst security nightmare for many businesses today.
 They are part of the rampart types of cyber-crimes, and their threats to data breaches are increasing rapidly.

 The more unsuspicious a target is, the more successful the attack.
 As soon as the targeted user(s) clicks the email link, enters information into a web-page or downloads a malicious file, the attacker can quickly gain access to their data and systems, with the result that they may take control of personal information, or place orders for products on the unsuspecting persons credit card.